VazkiiMods/BotaniaCD/media/README.txt

 eyes in front of the terrestrial agglomeration plate. it's nice.
 I decided on the Note Block soundfont because it lent itself very well to the nostalgic vibes.

+- botania_wars.png: Fanart submitted by Alwinfy
+I wanted to make something a bit silly.
+It's funny how tater started as something so simple, but grew into such a complicated nest of inside jokes… Anyway, I hope nobody gets mad at me for using the Play/App store logos.

 - tater_hexcasting.mp4: Fan-animation submitted by Alwinfy
 I was working on Hexcasting a lot concurrently with this, so I figured I might give it something of a shoutout.
 I was also working with someone from the Hex discord who was